“Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.” Matthew 28:19

 “Just as a body, though one, has many parts, but all its many parts form one body, so it is with Christ.
 For we were all baptized by one Spirit so as to form one body.”
 1 Corinthians 11:12-13

-Our union with Christ in baptism also results in our union with the rest of the people of God.
+Our union with Christ also results in our union with the rest of the people of God.
 Baptism is the visible sign that we are a part of the Church of God, which is why for most church traditions, baptism is a prerequisite to becoming a member of a congregation.

 A Proclamation to a Watching World

 Baptism is one of the great ways to let the world know that you are a follower of Jesus.
-It was a significant part of Jesus’ affirmation and commissioning at the beginning of His ministry, and throughout Church history, it has been a clear testimony for believers to show their faith in Him.
+It was a significant part of Jesus’ affirmation and commissioning at the beginning of his ministry, and throughout Church history, it has been a clear testimony for believers to show their faith in him.

 A symbol is something meant to be seen by others.
 Husbands and wives wear wedding rings so that the world knows that they are committed to their spouse.
-In the same way, baptism is an external sign of what God has done within the heart of a follower of Jesus; it’s a public proclamation of faith in Him alone.
+In the same way, baptism is an external sign of what God has done within the heart of a follower of Jesus; it’s a public proclamation of faith in him.

 Throughout the Christian Church, most of these essentials of baptism are agreed upon, but there are different interpretations of what the Bible teaches about other aspects of baptism, which have resulted in different approaches.
 The most significant of these differences are infant baptism versus believer’s baptism, and baptism by immersion versus baptism by pouring or sprinkling.